Reference Links and Frequently Asked Questions about Peregrine Falcons

 - Incubation: What roles do the parents play during incubation?

-- Not sitting on eggs: Why isn’t the mother peregrine sitting on the eggs?
+- Not sitting on eggs (during egg laying period): Why isn’t the mother peregrine sitting on the eggs?

 - Eating rocks: Is the female peregrine eating rocks from the nest?